 - Reinforced adherence to quality standards and regulatory compliance

-3 steps to laboratory workflow management
+3 steps to manage resource constraints with laboratory workflow management

 1. Prioritise the right workflow